A mixed fibration theorem for Hilbert irreducibility on non-proper varieties

 Serre asked whether the product of two varieties with the Hilbert property satisfies the Hilbert property (see the problem stated in \cite[\S 3.1]{SerreTopicsGalois}).
 This question was answered positively by Bary-Soroker, Fehm, and Petersen \cite[Corollary~3.4]{BSFP14}.
 More generally, Bary-Soroker--Fehm--Petersen prove a fibration theorem \cite[Theorem~1.1]{BSFP14} for the Hilbert property: If $X \to S$ is a dominant morphism of $k$-varieties such that $S$ and all fibres $X_s$ with $s\in S(k)$ satisfy the Hilbert property, then $X$ satisfies the Hilbert property.

-Corvaja--Zannier \cite[Theorem~1.6]{CZHP} showed that, if $k$ is a number field and $X$ is an integral projective $k$-variety, then the presence of a finite étale cover of $X$ forces $X(k)$ to be thin.
-In light of this, they introduce the \emph{weak Hilbert property} \cite[Definition~1.2]{CDJLZ}, in which only ramified covers are considered (i.e., finite surjective morphisms that are not unramified).
+Corvaja--Zannier \cite[Theorem~1.4]{CZHP} showed that, if $k$ is a number field and $X$ is a normal integral projective $k$-variety, then the presence of a non-trivial finite étale cover of $X$ forces $X(k)$ to be thin.
+In light of this, they introduce the \emph{weak Hilbert property} \cite[Definition~1.2]{CDJLZ}, in which only ramified covers are considered.

+\begin{definition} Let $X$ be a normal integral variety over a field $k$ of characteristic zero.
+A \emph{ramified cover} of $X$ is a finite surjective morphism $Y \to X$ of normal integral varieties over $k$ that is not unramified. \end{definition}

-\begin{definition} Let $k$ be a field of characteristic zero, let $X$ be a normal variety over $k$, and let $\Sigma\subseteq X(k)$ be a subset.
+\begin{definition} Let $k$ be a field of characteristic zero, let $X$ be a normal integral variety over $k$, and let $\Sigma\subseteq X(k)$ be a subset.
 We say that $\Sigma$ is \emph{strongly thin in $X$} if there exists an integer $n\geq 0$ and a finite collection $(\pi_i \colon Y_i \to X)_{i=1}^n$ of ramified covers of normal integral varieties such that

-is not dense in $X$.
+is not Zariski-dense in $X$.
 We say that $X$ satisfies the \emph{weak Hilbert property (over $k$)} if $X(k)$ is not strongly thin in $X$. \end{definition}

 Definition~\ref{Def:WHP} is restricted to normal varieties due to the fact that in this case a cover $Y \to X$ is either ramified or étale (see \cite[Lemma~2.3]{CDJLZ}).
 Moreover, a ramified cover is of degree at least~$2$ (as otherwise it would be an isomorphism by Zariski's main theorem), which shows that a strongly thin set is thin.